Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I can say to men, stop doing that.
 And hopefully, you’ve stop doing that for many years, but maybe you’re still doing it because you’re following the wrong people.
 But the affirmative consent is what basically came down to like, yes he didn’t break the law, he didn’t do anything illegal, but he should’ve gotten consent verbally.
 He should’ve gotten a firm yes before he proceeded.
 And I say, dudes, let’s give it to them.
 Like, if that’s what they want, if that’s what they want on the date.
 They don’t want to give into a dominant man anymore.

-And instead, you’re going to need to exert psychological, you’re going to have to be in charge of your own psychology.
-You’re going to have not needy.
+And instead, you’re going to need to exert psychological you know, you’re going to have to be in charge of your own psychology.
+You’re going to have to be not needy.
 You’re going to have to get her to beg for it.
 You’re going to have to hang back and not escalate, what we call the Kino escalation back in PUA days, but that’s like escalating physically, escalating touch.

 Make her escalate physically.
 Make her take your clothes off.
 Now, you’re the hot girl in this situation.
 That’s the only way to work, that’s the only way to protect yourself.
 But even then, after the sexual act, she can go out and say a completely different story, And then it’s just he-said/she-said.
 And guess who they’re going to believe?
 They’re going to believe her.